My start in hamradio was in 1978 at the age of 19, when I got licensed for VHF and up with callsign PE1DRB.

 the kitchen of my downtown waterfront apartment on the top floor.

-Big antennas and amplifiers are not possible, but I manage to work 40 m and higher with fair results.
+Big antennas and amplifiers are not possible, but manage to work 40 m and higher with good results.
+It only

 Antenna at the moment is a 32 ft. vertical, supported by a 40 ft.
 Spiderbeam fibre pole which I have to telescope

-counting with this poor mans' setup.
-Actually it is kind of nice to start all over again since it gives jumping
+counting with this poor mans' station.
+Actually it is kind of nice to start all over again since it gives meaning to

-in a pile-up meaning again.
+a pile-up meaning again.
 And this time without a beam and without max legal power.
+No rubber stamp QSOs.